mbaze/Z80-Bits/iterative-fixed-point-division.md

 because complement (`cpl`) is cheaper than negation (`neg`).
 The additional increment can be absorbed by pre-incrementing the input value before iteration begins.
-The resulting division-by-5 (A = B / 5) routine becomes:
+The resulting routine that performs division by 5 (A = B / 5) becomes:
 ```
 ld    a,b
 inc   b